thomaswesleyb/russianidioms.com/README.md

     cd russianidioms.com
     ```

-2. Install the frontend dependencies:
+2. Install dependencies:
     ```bash
-    cd slavophilenet
     npm install
     ```

-3. Install the backend dependencies:
+3. Start the development server:
     ```bash
-    cd ../backend
-    mvn install
+    npm run dev
     ```

-4. Set up the database:
-    - Ensure you have a running SQL database.
-    - Update the database configuration in `application.properties`.

-5. Start the backend server:
-    ```bash
-    mvn spring-boot:run
-    ```

-6. Start the frontend server:
-    ```bash
-    cd ../slavophilenet
-    npm start
-    ```

 ## Usage

-1. Open your browser and navigate to `http://localhost:3000`.
+1. Open your browser and navigate to the provided Vite development server URL.
 2. Use the login button to authenticate.
 3. Browse and search for Russian idioms.
 4. Add any idioms to your favorites.
 5. Submit suggestions for new idioms.
-4. Access additional resources for learning Russian.
+6. Access additional resources for learning Russian.

 ## Features